gitcd-io/website/content/pages/drafts/installation.rst

 Pre requisites
 --------------
-Gitcd is written in Python3.
-Most systems still deliver with Python2 as default.
+Gitcd needs some pre requisites in order to work properly.
+First of all it is written in Python3.
-You need to install Python3 in order to run gitcd properly.
+Then for the gui (which is not far in progress right now) you need to install kivy and kivyMD which is not that easy and very time intense to do by python setuptools.

+Following are the steps to install all the pre requisites on MacOSX and on Ubuntu (might apply to any Debian derivate).

 MacOSX
 ______